The bees are coming!

 pass before moving on.

-Problem 1 (3 pts).
-Answer the following written questions in the file
+Problem 1 (0 pts).
+Answer the following questions with your partner

 runis not a method)!

 Place, is the starting location of the bees.
 Unlike most instances of

 exit.
 Explain how and when